ionorg/ion-sdk-go/example/track-to-gst/README.md

-# Track to RTP (or FFMpeg, gstreamer, etc)
+# Track to gstreamer

-This example will take an audio and video track (ONLY TESTED WITH ONE) and replay it with RTP on local UDP ports 4000 (audio track) and 4002 (video)
+This example will take an audio and video track (ONLY TESTED WITH ONE) and send it to a gstreamer pipeline

 ## Quick Start